Animal Models of Movement Disorders

 Daniel Alvarez-Fischer, MD

-Team: Daniel Alvarez-Fischer, MD (group leader), Franca Vulinovic, MSc (PhD student), Tamara Vernik (MD Student), Jonathan Ziegler (MD student), Philip Seidel (MSc student), Karin Wiegers (research technologist), Britta Meier (research technologist)
+Team: Daniel Alvarez-Fischer, MD (group leader), Franca Vulinovic, (postdoctoral researcher), Tamara Vernik (MD Student), Jonathan Ziegler (MD student), Philip Seidel (MSc student), Karin Wiegers (research technologist), Britta Meier (research technologist)

 The main interest of the team “Animal models of Movement Disorders” is to better understand the pathophysiology, molecular mechanisms, and functional consequences of Parkinson disease (PD), dystonia, and schizophrenia.
 Based on the fact that on the one hand developmental factors, such as Engrailed, are necessary for the survival of dopaminergic neurons during life and that on the other hand both familial and sporadic forms of PD suggest mitochondrial impairment as one of the key pathophysiological elements in the disease, we are interested in the common regulatory pathways.
 By the use of animal models (toxin-based and genetically modified), our group investigates the regulation of mitochondrial function, neurotransmission, and behavior.
 We showed that Engrailed regulates mitochondrial activity on a translational level and by that protects dopaminergic neurons against MPTP.
 Furthermore, our results suggest a link between mitochondrial energy metabolism and dopamine synthesis which might indicate an impact of these factors also in other neuropsychiatric disorders.